vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 ### Cartesian Coordinates

-You add the real and imaginary numbers together to get what is called a complex number.
+You add the real and imaginary numbers together to get a complex number.
 This is a bit unusual for the concept of a number, because now you have two dimensions of information instead of just one.
 Like how one imagines the real numbers as a point on a number line, one has to imagine a complex number as a point on a number plane.
 The x-axis of the number plane represents the real component, and the y-axis represents the imaginary component.
 This is a [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).

 $$z = x + yi$$

 ### Polar Coordinates

 While the axes directly correspond to each component, it is actually often times easier to think of a complex number as a magnitude ($$r$$) and angle ($$\theta$$) from the origin.
-This way of representing a point on the plane is called the [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
+This way of representing a point on the plane is called a [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
 The reason it is easier is because when you multiply two complex numbers, the result's magnitude is the product of the two original magnitudes, and the result's angle is the sum of the the two original angles. $$i$$ has a magnitude of $$1$$ and an angle of $$\frac{\pi}{2}$$ [radians](https://en.wikipedia.org/wiki/Radian) (or $$90$$ degrees) counterclockwise from the positive x-axis, so multiplying by $$i$$ can be thought of as rotating a point on the plane by $$\frac{\pi}{2}$$ radians counterclockwise.

 $$z = r\mathrm{e}^{\theta i}$$